MegalithicBTC/BTCPayserver-LSPS1/README.md

 > ⚠️ **Channels Depleted**
 > Your Lightning Channels are depleted and you can no longer receive payments.
 Please swap funds out of your channel(s) or get a new channel from an LSP.

-This is behavior we wanted to include with this plugin, and indeed, we saw some [sample work by LQWD](https://github.com/lightningriders/BTCPayServerPluginsProd/blob/3517fa40ce48767bb6c285273be9fef66090c8fb/Plugins/BTCPayServer.Plugins.Lqwd/Services/LqwdPluginService.cs#L335) which led to to initially believe that we WOULD be able to get such data through BTCPay server's API.
+This is behavior we wanted to include with this plugin, and indeed, we saw some [sample work by LQWD](https://github.com/lightningriders/BTCPayServerPluginsProd/blob/3517fa40ce48767bb6c285273be9fef66090c8fb/Plugins/BTCPayServer.Plugins.Lqwd/Services/LqwdPluginService.cs#L335) which led us to initially believe that we WOULD be able to get such data through BTCPay server's API.

 Further investigation however has let us to believe that there is currently [no reliable way](https://github.com/Kukks/BTCPayServerPlugins/blob/6761a8f385aab596235975e46dd78e62724c74ea/Plugins/BTCPayServer.Plugins.MicroNode/MicroLightningClient.cs#L262) to get a list of channels from BTCPay server's API.

 But, daring to dream: Client-side channel data could also help users answer what will likely be a common question: "I paid the invoice to get the channel, I think I got the channel, but where can I see it?"

-Currently THE CLIENT has to know, that, if we wants to see his freshly opened channel, he needs to open a separate interface, for example "Ride The Lightning", in order to see the channel that was opened following the successful usage of this plugin.
+Currently THE CLIENT has to know, that, if we wants to see their freshly opened channel, he needs to open a separate interface, for example "Ride The Lightning", in order to see the channel that was opened following the successful usage of this plugin.

 ### Client-side persistence